I Pity the Poor Immigrant: Cover versions

 Thea Gilmore (pictured in 2004) covered the whole John Wesley Harding album in 2011.

 Covers of the song include versions by Judy Collins on Who Knows Where The Time Goes (1967), Joan Baez on Any Day Now (1968), and Richie Havens on Richard P. Havens, 1983 (1969).
 Marion Williams released the song on a single in 1969.
 Sidney Nelson of Nottingham Evening Post praised Collins's' version, describing it as better than Dylan's.
 Baez's version was described as "mediocre" by Robb Baker of the Chicago Tribune, and as "shrill and strained" by Ralph J. Gleason in The San Francisco Examiner.

 Planxty's cover on their album Words & Music was described by Steven X. Rea of the Philadelphia Inquirer as "lethargic".
 Marty Ehrlich's 2001 version on his album Song was called "a slow bluesy meander that grows gently funkier" by John Fordham in The Guardian.
+The band Angels of Light covered the song on their album Akron / Family & Angels of Light, with Akron/Family playing backing instruments.
 Thea Gilmore covered the whole John Wesley Harding album in 2011.
 Patrick Humphries, writing for BBC Music, described her version of "I Pity the Poor Immigrant" as "a poignant testament to the untold millions who passed through Ellis Island".